-Septic tanks shall be pumped when any one of the following conditions exists:
+Aerobic treatment units shall be pumped when any one of the following conditions exists:

-- 1. The combined thickness of sludge and scum exceeds one-third of the tank depth of the first compartment. - 2.
+- 1. The combined thickness of sludge and scum exceeds one-third of the tank depth of the final settling tank or interferes with the operation of the system (mixed liquor aerator solids shall not exceed the manufacturer's recommendation). - 2.
 The scum layer is within 3 inches of the outlet device. - 3.
 The sludge layer is within 8 inches of the outlet device.

-If a septic tank is pumped during the year, the pumping report shall be submitted with the annual report.
 All pumping reports shall be submitted with the next regularly scheduled monitoring report.
 At a minimum, the record shall include the date, nature of service, service company name, and service company license number.